ThePeej/prayers-rails-app/spec.md

 - [x] Include form display of validation errors (form URL e.g. /recipes/new) - implementing flash notices

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY - implemented some before_action filters, and used many partials for repeating code
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers - tried to keep logic within models
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate - helper methods and pundit policies used to control views
-- [x] Views use partials if appropriate
+- [x] Views use partials if appropriate - many partials used for forms